Getting Started with AssisT

 - Look Up Words — Dictionary, Translation, Highlight Menu

-- Productivity — Pomodoro Timer, Media Control
+- Productivity — Pomodoro Timer, Text Statistics, Simplified Interface

 - School Tools — Citations, LMS Integration